rust-lang/book/second-edition/src/ch10-02-traits.md

 as the syntax for implementing a trait method that doesn't have a default implementation.

-Default implementations are allowed to call the other methods in the same trait, even if those other methods don't have a default implementation.
+Default implementations are allowed to call other methods in the same trait, even if those other methods don't have a default implementation.
 In this way, a trait can provide a lot of useful functionality and only require implementers to specify a small part of it.
-We could choose to have the `Summarizable` trait also have an `author_summary` method whose implementation is required, then a `summary` method that has a default implementation that calls the `author_summary` method:
+We could choose to also give the `Summarizable` trait an `author_summary` method whose implementation is required, then a `summary` method that has a default implementation that calls the `author_summary` method:

 ```rust
 pub trait Summarizable {